Scholar Handbook

 In the last two decades, the Centers for Disease Control & Prevention (CDC) has come to recognize that the major causes of diseases that result in human illness and death are behavioral.
 This knowledge has created a high demand for individuals formally trained in applied health and health behavior research, education, program planning and evaluation.
 The graduate programs in Applied Health Behavior Research (AHBR) are designed to address this need for highly qualified professionals in a variety of health careers.

 The program began as part of University College in 1991 as the MS in Health Care Services.
-In 2012, the program was renamed Applied Health Behavior Research, and in 2013, it moved to the Clinical Research Training Center at Washington University School of Medicine and has been operating from the Division of General Medical Sciences since 2020.
+In 2012, the program was renamed Applied Health Behavior Research, and in 2013, it moved to the Clinical Research Training Center at Washington University School of Medicine and has been operating from the Division of General Medicine and Geriatrics since 2020.
 The program focuses on acquiring the applied skills required for the development, management, and evaluation of health behavior programs and research studies in academic, clinical, and community settings, thereby creating long-term value for graduates.
 Graduates are well prepared for career opportunities in academic and hospital settings, not-for-profit organizations, government agencies, and private industry.

 For working professionals pursuing studies on a part-time basis, the programs provide hands-on methods and resources that can be implemented immediately.
 Students boost their knowledge and skills, better meet the needs of their current positions, and enhance their qualifications to pursue new opportunities.